Search SAGindie FAQs:

 What do I need to do if I have child actors in my movie?

 You’ll definitely want to check in with your local labor department (which you can look up here) to find out about the specific child labor laws of where you’re filming.
 In California, for example, in addition to having a parent/guardian on set, you will also need to hire a licensed studio teacher/welfare worker (yes, even in the summer).
-Go to thestudioteachers.com for listings and a bunch of helpful info.
+Go to thestudioteachers.com for listings and a bunch of helpful info, and find additional resources at SAG-AFTRA’s Young Performers page here.

 How about animal actors?

-The American Humane Association monitors animal welfare on film sets.
-You’ll have to register your production with them at humanehollywood.org.
+Animal monitoring services like the American Humane Association oversee animal welfare on film sets.
+You’ll have to register your production with an animal monitoring service if you plan to have animals in your film.

 Do I need to take any extra precautions if I’m filming a nude scene with my actors?

 You can learn all about nudity riders/clauses over on our indieBlog.
 It continues to be one of the most widely-read blog posts we’ve ever published.
 Not sure why…?
 Learn more guidance about filming nude scenes here.
-(To be even more sure that everyoe on set is safe and comfortable, learn all about Intimacy Coordinators here.)
+To be even more sure that everyone on set is safe and comfortable, consider employing an Intimacy Coordinator.

 Can I ask my actors to submit self-tape auditions?